wonilsuh/react-grids/README.md

     `align:string` // when the columns don't fill the fulll width, how to align them within the wrap. accepts left | center | right.

+    `max-width:int` // set maximum width for the layout

 `ReactGrids.Column`

     `base:int` // the base grids. accepts 1 to 12